Clinical Exercise Physiology

 Compulsory modules

-The aim of this module is for students to design, conduct and report on an original research study of an aspect of exercise as medicine.
+The aim of this module is for students to design, conduct and report on an original research study of an aspect of their MSc programme.

 How you'll be assessed